liveahero-wiki/liveahero-wiki.github.io/_charas/toshu.md

 {% include sidekick-infobox.html stockId=10131 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="toshu"
+h_gachaResult = "My name's Toshu.<br>I seek to master the way of the sword,<br>and become a samurai like &quot;Sakimori&quot;.<br>The will that you hold in your heart,<br>Show it to me." s_gachaResult = "Young man, You're the one who called me?<br>I am Toshu.<br>As a warrior,<br>It is my principle to not be shoddy when it comes to helping my fellow warriors." salesStart = "I know what to do.
+I'm going." salesEnd = "I'm back." battleStart = "Let's cut down on evil without slaying anyone, fellow samurai!" action = "Let's go ahead!" attack = "Teyaa!" skill = "Hachiman!" special = "The self of yesterday must be conquered today!<br>Flash!
+Sword Dance of the Lion Warrior!" smallDamage = "Ugu!" bigDamage = "Gaa!" win = "I'm not so immature that I give in to my victory.<br>I'm going to be even more diligent in anticipation of the next battle - that's all." lose = "Guu...I'm halfway to my aspiration...<br>I'm sorry..." assist = "Leave it to me!" assisted = "I appreciate it!" loveIndexMax = "Hmm…You are a very interesting fellow.<br>When I'm with you, my swordmanship also get sharper.<br>That's why...um...don't leave me."
 APPRECIATION = "You're not confident in your physical strength, are you?
 After all ... your expertise lies in other fields.
 Here, I've prepared some tea.
 Take a break."
 DAILY = "Hn, is it finally time to go?
 I was tired of maintaining my armor.
 Let's go then, off to war."
 HERO = "That assistant teacher is immature in both skill and personality.
 However.
 He has people he would do anything to protect.
 That's why I understand.
 I'm sure he will get stronger."